How do I invest via a private foundation?

 What happens if a social enterprise needs a grant rather than a loan?

-Many SEs are ill-equipped to repay an emergency loan, even with the favorable terms that we are offering.
+Many social enterprises are ill-equipped to repay an emergency loan, even with the favorable terms that we are offering.
 We urge you to consider supporting these enterprises with direct grants.